ringcentral/engage-digital-messaging-ios/README.md

 - [Add a Dimelo listener to react to SDK triggered events](#reacting-to-dimelo-mobile-sdk-events)

-You can see an example of Dimelo Mobile Messaging implementation by downloading the [Sample App](https://github.com/dimelo/Dimelo-iOS-SampleApp).
+You can see an example of Engage Digital Messaging implementation by downloading the [Sample App](https://github.com/ringcentral-tutorials/engage-digital-ios-demo).

 Install the Dimelo library either via CocoaPods or manually